Wellington High School, New Zealand: Current affairs

 The School was New Zealand Trade and Enterprise Export Awards Education Exporter of the Year 2004.

 In 2004, the school made the national headlines when students campaigned for the eviction of the Wellington branch of the Destiny Church, which was using the school hall for its services, with over 50% of enrolled students signing their names to a petition.

 In 2006, in response to research on Wellington High students, and an award-winning student video, Principal Prue Kelly introduced a scheme which allows senior students' first classes to begin at 10:20am (as opposed to 8:45am).
 This issue has received much media coverage, and generated very little controversy.
 Principal Prue Kelly was confident that this progressive trial in timetable restructuring would "catch on" and other schools would begin to adopt it as well.

 As well as the senior 10 o'clock start, all years receive a late start on Wednesdays.

 In 2016, Wellington High became the first school in Wellington to provide gender-neutral toilets.
 WHS converted one floor's separate single sex bathrooms to two sets of gender-neutral bathrooms.
 The urinals were removed from the boys' bathrooms, and bins added.
 Signage simply says 'bathroom.'
 There was a lot of media surrounding the change, and WHS released a media release requesting that the media accept the privacy of students, writing that they are now "getting on with the business of learning."
 Later in 2016, Onslow College converted a block of their toilets to gender-neutral.

+On 5 September 2025, major renovations were funded by the government.
+Naylor Love was contracted to build a 3 story science classroom block "1" with 16 new Science and Technology classrooms & a new carpark on Tory street.
+Construction began in 2026 on the site of the upper carpark, with a projected finish of early 2027.
+This is the first phase of a proposed rebuild for the school, which has only been partially funded.

 Radio station

 The school had a student-run radio station, LiveWire, which transmitted at 107.1.
 It had a range of approximately 4 km.
 The radio station ceased broadcasting at the end of 2007.
 In February 2011, the radio station was revived as High-Fi FM.
-It is operated by students from the school.
-The radio station still has the same specifications of a 4 km broadcast range and runs 24/7 on 107.3FM.
+It was operated by students from the school.
+The radio station retained previous specifications of a 4 km broadcast range and ran 24/7 on 107.3FM.

+In August 2025, it was once again brought back as Fly On The Wall, broadcast on Wellington Access Radio at 6pm on Thursdays.

 Board of trustees

-The Wellington High School board consists of eleven appointed and elected members.
+The Wellington High School board consists of eleven appointed and elected members, including one representative elected by the student base.
 It is currently chaired by David Cooling.